mustardandrew/muan-laravel-acl/README.md

-# ACL package for Laravel
+# ACL package for Laravel (not completed)

-Packages is not complated!..
+Muan Acl is a PHP package for Laravel Framework, used for manipulation of access control list.
+Package is providing an easier way to control roles and permissions of users on your site.

+## Requirements

+- PHP >=7.0

 ## Install